 This primarily residential suburb contains district level sporting facilities at a number of reserves and includes the High Wycombe Recreation Centre.
-It is part of the bourgeoning urban area of the foothills and has the largest population within the Shire (11,777 residents), with the second largest community of Aboriginal and Torres-Strait Islanders (2.5%) (7).
+It is part of the bourgeoning urban area of the foothills and has the largest population within the Shire (11,777 residents), with the second largest community of Aboriginal and Torres-Strait Islanders (2.5%)(7).
 High Wycombe also abuts the industrial area and Airport along its western boundary.

 The population characteristics reveal a larger representation of children (including babies, pre-schoolers, primary schoolers and secondary schoolers) than other areas within the Shire.
-The area currently has a smaller representation of people over 50 (including retirees, seniors and the elderly), however trend analysis shows the highest growth between 2006 and 2011 was in the categories of retirees (60-69) and seniors (70-84) (7).
+The area currently has a smaller representation of people over 50 (including retirees, seniors and the elderly), however trend analysis shows the highest growth between 2006 and 2011 was in the categories of retirees (60.69) and core was in the categories of retirees (60-69) and seniors (70-84) (7).